Summary

 We collect or obtain Personal Data from third parties who provide it to us.
 This includes:

-- Payment Service Providers (providing us with payment authorization and fraud prevention data)
+- Payment Service Providers (providing us with payment authorisation and fraud prevention data)

 Site data